git-for-windows/git-for-windows.github.io/content/wiki.md

 ---
-title: "Home"
+title: "Wiki"
 aliases:
   - "Home"
 ---
 ## Introduction

-The _Git for Windows_ wiki.
-It looks more technical than [our home page](https://gitforwindows.org/) because it is the place where *you* [can contribute](https://github.com/git-for-windows/git/wiki/How-to-participate) to the documentation about _Git for Windows_.
+_Git for Windows_ originally had a wiki, meant for more technical information than was presented on [its home page](https://gitforwindows.org/).
+To prevent vandalism from going unnoticed for weeks, that wiki had to be shut down.
+It is still possible to edit these pages, though, via Pull Request in [the repository](https://github.com/git-for-windows/git-for-windows.github.io).
+See also [the documentation how you can contribute](https://github.com/git-for-windows/git/wiki/How-to-participate).

 ## About